ait-energy/matsim-drs/README.md

 ## Limitations

-- only one rider is supported per a driver's leg (but a driver may have different riders on different legs)
+- Only one rider is supported per a driver's leg (but a driver may have different riders on different legs)

 ## Credits